 Scouting is a Movement of progressive self-education for young people.
-According to Scouting’s educational approach, each person is born with a unique potential which can be developed in a constructive direction.
+According to Scouting’s educational approach, each person is born with a unique potential, which can be developed in a constructive direction.
 Making this potential a reality involves developing all of one’s capacities – physical, intellectual, emotional, social and spiritual.
-This is done by providing a supportive and organised learning environment which stimulates and challenges each young person during his or her formative years.
+This is done by providing a supportive and organised learning environment, which stimulates and challenges each young person during his or her formative years.

-Youth Programme is the totality of what young people do in Scouting (the activities), how it is done (the Scout Method) and the reason why it is done (the purpose).
+The Youth Programme is the totality of what young people do in Scouting (the activities), how it is done (the Scout Method) and the reason why it is done (the purpose).
 It is realised through a partnership between youth members and adult leaders, taking into account the participants' interests, needs and abilities.

-Today, around 7 million adults are involved in Scouting worldwide.
+Today, around seven million adults are involved in Scouting worldwide.
 These adult volunteers play an essential role, and are a valued and important resource.
 Being an adult volunteer in Scouting also means personal development.
 By supporting the creation of healthy learning environments, adults also develop leadership, organisational and communication skills, empathy, self-esteem, etc.

 For National Scout Organizations to grow and offer better Scouting to more young people, they need to attract and retain motivated and qualified adult leaders and maintain their drive throughout their time in the association.
 Their knowledge and awareness about working with young people should also be renewed on a regular basis through refresher courses.

 In recent years, many National Scout Organizations have invested time and resources in identifying the trends in volunteering in their country; clearly identifying the volunteers who are needed in their organisation, and developing strategies and plans to recruit and retain volunteers.
 By building on these ideas, tools and resources to support volunteering have been developed.